openjdk/panama-foreign/doc/panama_memaccess.md

 We plan, in the future, to make access to restricted operations more integrated with the module system; that is, certain modules might *require* restricted native access; when an application which depends on said modules is executed, the user might need to provide *permissions* to said modules to perform restricted native operations, or the runtime will refuse to build the application's module graph.

 * <a id="1"/>(<sup>1</sup>):<small> In general, deriving a complete layout from a C `struct` declaration is no trivial matter, and it's one of those areas where tooling can help greatly.</small>
+* <a id="2"/>(<sup>2</sup>):<small> Clients can enforce stricter type checking when interacting with `VarHandle` instances, by obtaining an *exact* var handle, using the `VarHandle::withInvokeExactBehavior` method.</small>
-* <a id="2"/>(<sup>2</sup>):<small> Shared segments rely on VM thread-local handshakes (JEP [312](https://openjdk.java.net/jeps/312)) to implement lock-free, safe, shared memory access; that is, when it comes to memory access, there should no difference in performance between a shared segment and a confined segment.
+* <a id="3"/>(<sup>3</sup>):<small> Shared segments rely on VM thread-local handshakes (JEP [312](https://openjdk.java.net/jeps/312)) to implement lock-free, safe, shared memory access; that is, when it comes to memory access, there should no difference in performance between a shared segment and a confined segment.
 On the other hand, `MemorySegment::close` might be slower on shared segments than on confined ones.</small>

-* <a id="3"/>(<sup>3</sup>):<small> The main difference between reference counting and the mechanism proposed here is that reference counting is *symmetric* - meaning that any client is able to both increment and decrement the reference count at will.
+* <a id="4"/>(<sup>4</sup>):<small> The main difference between reference counting and the mechanism proposed here is that reference counting is *symmetric* - meaning that any client is able to both increment and decrement the reference count at will.
 The resource scope handle mechanism is *asymmetric*, since only the client acquiring a handle has the capability to release that handle.
 This avoids situation where a client might be tempted to e.g. decrement the reference count multiple times in order to perform some task which would otherwise be forbidden. </small>